 Stop the power to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters must be exchanged every several months, depending on the model you use.
+Furnace filters should be exchanged every several months, depending on the model you use.

-Not sure when you last put in a new one?
-Take it out and tilt it toward the light.
+Unsure when you last checked yours?
+Pull it out and tilt it toward the light.
 If light isn’t visible, get a new one.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.

 Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
 If it’s scummy, you can clean it by draining diluted bleach through the tube to sanitize the line.
 Or you can buy a new tube.

 Wash the drain port using a small, round paintbrush.
 Connect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall